Ports in the back panel of mainboard

 8. RJ45 port (Registered Jack-45)

-RJ45 is a connection port for transmitting network signals on computers.
-The RJ45 port has 8 pins.
+The RJ45 helps transmit network signals on computers.
+It has 8 pins.

 RJ45 port